brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

     -a2taxonomy (path to MALT taxonomy file) \
     --sequenceType DNA -t 30 -v
 This script was then executed on the UofA's HPC; Phoenix, using `sbatch`

+Another MALT index was produced using complete and incomplete *Campylobacter* assemblies downloaded again using `ncbi-genome-download`.
+These sequences were downloaded using the following script:

+`ncbi-genome-download --format fasta --genus Campylobacter bacteria`

+4000 *Campylobacter* genomes were downloaded and compiled into a directory with the HOMD oral-microbiome database.
+The `malt-build` script above was then run using these sequences to align to the modern data.

+*Program Versions:*

+MALT

+ncbi-genome-download
 #
 #### 2. Run data through MALT